-Research Suggests Flu Vaccination May Boosts Survival for Patients with Heart Failure
+Research Suggests Flu Vaccination May Boost Survival for Patients with Heart Failure

 With flu season on the horizon, the flu vaccine is a critical piece of keeping you and your family healthy.
 For populations at risk of suffering from complications related to the flu, the vaccine can be a life saving preventive treatment.